-It was left to Saleemuzzaman Siddiqi, the head of CSIR, to establish a committee that would draw up a "detailed, phased Atomic Energy Program."
-According to Siddiqi, the first task "was to survey and assess the country's resources in radioactive minerals."
-However, any effective program, he pointed out, would require a large nuclear science community and that meant having to send "young scientists abroad for specialized training."74
+It was left to Saleemuzzaman Siddiqui, the head of CSIR, to establish a committee that would draw up a 'detailed, phased Atomic Energy Program.'
+According to Siddiqui, the first task 'was to survey and assess the country's resources in radioactive minerals.'
+However, any effective program, he pointed out, would require a large nuclear science community and that meant having to send 'young scientists abroad for specialized training.'74

-The extreme need for scientists of all kinds was clear, but Pakistan's educational system was not equipped to produce them domestically.75 In 1953 Pakistan had only six universities - two in East Pakistan and four in West Pakistan - and not until 1961 would four new universities be created.
-In these six universities and associated colleges, 57,654 students were enrolled in arts and sciences courses and 2,138 in engineering.76 A total of 680 students graduated in 1953-1954 with a Bachelor of Science degree, and 107 students graduated with a Master of Science degree.
-In contrast, 2,122 Bachelor of Arts degrees were awarded that year, and 241 Master of Arts degrees.
-Not one Ph.D. was awarded - two had been awarded in science in 1949 and in 1950 by the University of Dhaka, and another was awarded in 1954-1955, but no others until 1965.
+The extreme need for scientists of all kinds was clear, but Pakistan's educational system was not equipped to produce them domestically.
+In 1953 Pakistan had only six universities-two in East Pakistan and four in West Pakistan-and not until 1961 would four new universities be created.
+In these six universities and associated colleges, 57,654 students were enrolled in arts and sciences courses and 2138 in engineering.
+A total of 680 students graduated in 1953-1954 with a Bachelor of Science degree, and 107 students graduated with a Master of Science degree.
+In contrast, 2122 Bachelor of Arts degrees were awarded that year, and 241 Master of Arts degrees.
+Not one PhD was awarded-two had been awarded in science in 1949 and in 1950 by the University of Dacca [Dhaka], and another was awarded in 1954-1955, but no others until 1965.

 The first opportunity to take advantage of the Atoms for Peace program came a month or so later.
-The Raw Materials Sub-Committee of the U.S. Congress Joint Committee on Atomic Energy visited Pakistan as part of a whistle-stop tour that included New Zealand, the Philippines, Formosa, Thailand, India, Iran, turkey, Greece and Spain, and Australia.
+The Raw Materials Sub-Committee of the U.S. Congress Joint Committee on Atomic Energy visited Pakistan as part of a whistle-stop tour that included New Zealand, the Philippines, Formosa, Thailand, India, Iran, Turkey, Greece, Spain, and Australia.
 The U.S. delegation described their visit to Pakistan in effusive terms:

-"In Karachi we had the very real pleasure of meeting first with Prime Minister Mohammed Ali, and later with the Council of Scientific and Industrial Research for Pakistan.
-Long and hard though the road ahead is for the people of Pakistan, they see and are attempting to grasp the opportunities to make their passage along that road faster and better through the use of atomic energy."77 conferring with them that they must have assistance and would welcome it particularly from the United States."78 They praised the effort of Pakistan's would be nuclear scientists, "men of scientific and technical stature who are trying ... with their limited means to bring their country the benefits of this most revolutionary science."
+In Karachi we had the very real pleasure of meeting first with Prime Minister Mohammed Ali, and later with the Council of Scientific and Industrial Research for Pakistan.
+Long and hard though the road ahead is for the people of Pakistan, they see and are attempting to grasp the opportunities to make their passage along that road faster and better through the use of atomic energy.'77

-Their Pakistani hosts did not lose an obvious opportunity to make a case for the importance of U.S. help in their endeavor to set up atomic energy.
-The Committee wrote, scientists and government administrators alike made it clear to us while we were there
+Their Pakistani hosts did not lose an obvious opportunity to make a case for the importance of U.S. help in their endeavour to set up atomic energy facilities.
+The Committee wrote, 'scientists and government administrators alike made it clear to us while we were there conferring with them that they must have assistance and would welcome it particularly from the United States.'78 They praised the efforts of Pakistan's would-be nuclear scientists, 'men of scientific and technical stature who are trying . . . with their limited means to bring their country the benefits of this most revolutionary science.'

-The major public announcement of Pakistan's nuclear plans came on 1 January 1955, in Prime Minister Mohammad Ali's "first of the month" broadcast to the nation.
+The major public announcement of Pakistan's nuclear plans came on 1 January 1955, in Prime Minister Mohammad Ali's 'first of the month' broadcast to the nation.
 After laying out a number of decisions taken by the government on constitutional and economic issues, he declared:

-"While concentrating our attention on matters of vital interests to your daily life we have not been unmindful of the need for the country's progress and development in other spheres.
-A step forward in the scientific field was the formulation of a scheme to set up a Nuclear Research Centre for exploring the possibility of obtaining uranium from the mountainous regions of our country with a view to production of atomic energy for the country's economic development."79
+While concentrating our attention on matters of vital interests to your daily life we have not been unmindful of the need for the country's progress and development in other spheres.
+A step forward in the scientific field was the formulation of a scheme to set up a Nuclear Research Centre for exploring the possibility of obtaining uranium from the mountainous regions of our country with a view to production of atomic energy for the country's economic development.79